 Greedo: Jabba's through with you.
 He has no use for smugglers who drop their shipments at the first sign of an Imperial Cruiser.

-Han: Even I get boarded sometimes. (withdrawing his DL-44 blaster from its holster) Do you think I had a choice?
+Han: Even I get boarded sometimes. (withdrawing his DL-44 blaster from its holster under the table) Do you think I had a choice?

 Greedo: You can tell that to Jabba.
 At best, he may only take your ship.

 Greedo: That's the idea.
 I've been looking forward to this for a long time.

 Han: Yes, I'll bet you have. (an energy bolt perforates Greedo through the torso in a shower of sparks and Rodian offal, he slumps smoking and sizzling onto the table, the patrons are only distracted from their affairs for a brief second, then go back to their business.
 Han gets up, holsters, then tosses the bartender a gold peggat) Sorry about the mess.